Duet3D/wiki-content/User_manual/Tuning/Duet_3_1HCL_tuning.md

 **Motivation**

 The magnetic sensor requires a magnet to be positioned on the back of the motor shaft.
 It is difficult to align the centre of the magnet precisely with the centre of rotation, so the calibration procedure measures how offset the magnet is and attempts to corrects for this in software.
-Since the magnet's position is not affected by cycling the printer's power, this data is stored in non-volatile storage so that it only has to be run once.
-Of course, if you change your drive, move your magnet, or even remove the magnetic sensor board and re-attach it, you must re-run this calibration move.
+Since the magnet's position is not affected by cycling the printer's power, the calibration data is stored in non-volatile storage on the 1HCL, so that it only has to be run once.
+Note that if you replace the 1HCL, change the motor, move the encoder magnet, or remove the magnetic sensor board and re-attach it, you must re-run this calibration move.

 **Running the calibration procedure**